dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/quickguide-designer/accessibility.md

 #### Principles

 Accessibility affects all users, not just those with stereotypical disabilities.
-The extra work that may be required to ensure good accessibility in DNB applications and services will be woth it.
+The extra work that may be required to ensure good accessibility in DNB applications and services will be worth it.

 Remember - test for accessibility early in the design process.